One Northerner talent spotlight: Britta Hernalsteen

 One North is excited to welcome Britta Hernalsteen, Creative Director, as the latest addition to the Brand & Experience Design team.
 Britta has a deep history in brand storytelling and diverse experience in creative touchpoints from some of the largest brands in the world.

-In the following Q&A, Britta explains what makes her excited to work at One North, shares her passion for brand and reminds readers that feeling stupid on the job can be a good thing.
+In the following Q&A, Britta explains what makes her excited to work at One North, shares her passion for brand and reminds us that feeling stupid on the job can be a good thing.

-Tell me about your career history.
+Tell us about your career history.

 I realized I wanted to be a designer when I took a typography class in high school.
 I went to school at Texas State University for design and, post graduation, started working toward a Master’s degree.
 I quickly realized I didn’t want to pursue the life of a professor and instead began working full time as a designer.